GabrielDzsurdzsa/BIT-Networking-Module-and-the-Invoke-SSH-Command-/README.md

 To use with your Kaseya VSA, just:

-1. Import the BIT-Networking-Module-and-the-Invoke-SSH-Command-.xml file into your Kaseya VSA
+1. Import the <Procedure Folder BIT-Networking-Module-and-the-Invoke-SSH-Command-.xml> file, present in this repository, into your Kaseya VSA
 2. Execute Procedures

 Using the Invoke SSH Command procedure allows you to enter any SSH command.
 Some examples of common commands are: